ucsb-ds/pl-dev-team/DRAFTS/jpa03.md

 Google, Facebook, GitHub, Twitter, etc.  If you've ever used a website that allows you to "Login with Google", "Login With Facebook", or "Login with Github" then chances are good that app was built using OAuth.

-Indeed, you've already encountered an examples of GitHub OAuth earlier in the course when you used your GitHub account to log into the <https://ucsb-cs-github-linker.herokuapp.com>
+Indeed, you've already encountered an examples of GitHub OAuth earlier in the course when you used your GitHub account to log into the <https://frontiers.dokku-00.cs.ucsb.edu> app.

 When implementing a website that can store information and making it available on the public internet it's important to *secure the site;* otherwise, bad actors may fill your database with unsavory material.